jakemmarsh/assemble-static-boilerplate/README.md

 Just one task is necessary for processing our SASS files, and that is `gulp-sass`.
 This will read the `main.scss` file, processing and importing any dependencies and then minifying the result.
 This file (`main.min.css`) is placed inside the directory `/build/css/`.

+##### Images

+Any images placed within `/app/images` will be compressed via imagemin, and the compressed images will be placed within the `/build/images` directory when preparing for production.

 ##### Data, Helpers, Pages, Partials, and Templates

 These are all of the files used to actually build your static site via Assemble.
 Just one task (`assemble`) is run to process all of these files via Assemble, generating the corresponding static site files and placing them in the `/build` directory.